Maharashtrian Bharli Vangi Stuffed Eggplant Curry

 If you live in a large city, you may find that your local supermarket stocks these baby eggplants.
 In the U.K., my local Tesco sells them in packets of five to six.
 However, if you don’t have any luck at your local supermarket, head to a nearby Asian grocery store, which is guaranteed to stock the eggplants.
 Those of you with green fingers and a warm climate might even have success growing the baby eggplant from seed.

 Often, markets will have large crates of eggplants so you can pick your own.
-I advise picking eggplants with smooth skin, minimal blemishes and scratches, and no discoloration.
+I advise picking eggplants with smooth skin, minimal blemishes and scratches, and no discolouration.
 The main “tell” is vibrant green stems.
-Avoid eggplants with brown-colored stems, as they’re likely to be older.
+Avoid eggplants with brown-coloured stems, as they’re likely to be older.

 Tips to make the BEST Bharli Vangi:

-• Don’t leave the cut eggplants sitting around.
+- Don’t leave the cut eggplants sitting around.
 As soon as you cut the eggplants, you’ll want to begin stuffing them.
-If you wait too long, the eggplant flesh will become discolored.
+If you wait too long, the eggplant flesh will become discoloured.

-• Roast the nuts for the stuffing.
+- Roast the nuts for the stuffing.
 This step cannot be skipped!
-Roasting peanuts, sesame seeds, and coconut really enriches their flavor, as it helps to release the oils.
+Roasting peanuts, sesame seeds, and coconut really enriches their flavour, as it helps to release the oils.

 This Recipe Is…